johnwargo/eleventy-new-post/readme.md

 11ty-np
 ```

-The program will prompt you for the name for the article as shown below:
+The program prompts you for the name for the article/post as shown below:

 ```text
 ┌───────────────────┐